 In MS the B-cells are infected with Epstein Barr Virus (EBV) .
 These cells are in the blood strem but cannot attack the brain until the blood brain barrier is damaged.
 This damage opens the door and allows the B-cells to get into the brain and attack the myelin sheaths.
-We are confident that the SVF cells can repair the damage in the blood brain barrier thus shutting the door.
-These SVF cells can also help to repair damage to the myelin sheaths and the Oligodendrocytes that make them.
+We are confident that biological approaches can repair the damage in the blood brain barrier, thus shutting the door.
+The biological treatment can also help to repair damage to the myelin sheaths and the Oligodendrocytes that make them.

 There is a potential for a preventative treatment, Further study is required.

-Macquarie Stem Cells are designing a clinical trial for the treatment of Multiple Sclerosis.
+Macquarie Stem Cells is designing a clinical trial for the treatment of Multiple Sclerosis.

 Further information about the notes mentioned above as well as the trial details can be found in the link below.

 We would also like to refer you to the published document